yvasques/yvasques/README.md

 ### About Me ##

-💻 Currently studying JavaScript
+💻 Currently studying a Fullstack course by B7Web

-🎨 Passionate about design and movies
+🎨 Passionate about design

 🌱 Always learning something new about technology and art

-### 🚀 Technologies & Tools:
+🗣️ Portuguese and English fluent

-Front-end: HTML, CSS, JavaScript.
+### Technologies & Tools:

-Tools: VS Code, GitHub
+Technologies: HTML, CSS, JavaScript, Typescript, Git

-Others: Photoshop, Premiere, Canvas.
+Others: Photoshop, Premiere, Lightroom, Final Cut, Canvas.